The 5 Best Nasal Red Light Therapy Devices for Allergies & Sinus Relief

-I’ve been a chronic allergy sufferer for as long as I can remember.
+I’ve struggled with allergies for as long as I can remember.

-That’s when I stumbled upon intranasal red light therapy.
+That’s when I discovered intranasal red light therapy.

 In this post, I’m sharing my personal journey with intranasal red light therapy, reviewing the devices I’ve tried, and explaining the science behind why it works.